enqueuezero/site/build-up/server-is-not-a-necessity.md

 ## Server is not a necessity

 *"Server is not a necessity*" is a principle of offering functions without running a standalone server-side program.
 There are a wide variaty of software that needs to run as servers, such as database, cache, message queue, if you will.
 They have proved to be stable and mature as many areas as backing system, social network website, blogging website, and even space exploration program.
 Server, as one of the most closed-form modelings to the real-world challenges, takes care of the queries, messages, caches, etc. It listens on network packages, and send instant responses.
 However, it doesn't necessarily means such functions have to be in the server form.
-There’s a chance to run no additional processes.
 What if we opt for a library design, that is, fully shift to a design that functions are invoked locally.
-When opting for a library design, we guarantee the functions provided by the library coexist in the same runtime with the main application.
-To use an application, you don't need to start process X, Y, Z.

-In the rest of the chapter,  I'll show you some industry-proven examples that embrace that principle of "*Server is not a necessity*".
+In the rest of the chapter,  let's learn from some great open source software that embrace the principle of "*Server is not a necessity*".

-## ZeroMQ: Message Queue as a Library

-A traditional *broker* software like RabbitMQ and Kafka needs to run as a standalone application.
+A traditional *broker* software like RabbitMQ and Kafka needs to run as a standalone server process.
 Clients first send messages to the broker, and then workers consume messages from the broker.
 To access the feature of broker software, a client library is often necessary; each function call made to such library is a remote procedure call to the broker.
-Such component seems so natural that a lot of enterprise systems place the "broker" into the center place of the architecture diagram.
 To run the application in a healthy state, we need to make sure the message queue application is in a healthy state.
-However, the maintenance cost is enormous.
+However, the administrative cost is enormous.
 It means we need operational people and network gurus keep standing by.

-Nonetheless, ZeroMQ decides to be a ~~black sheep~~ library, rather than a standalone broker program.
-Whoever wants to use ZeroMQ, he shall wave his wand and whisper, `pip install zmq; gem install zmq; push () { m=$(cat) && echo \ -e $(printf '\\x01\\x00\\x%02x\\x00%s' \ $((1 + ${#m})) "$m") | nc -q1 $@; }; 唵嘛呢叭咪吽`.
+Nonetheless, ZeroMQ can overcome such short.
 After installing the library into the application, he should be able to use it immediately.
 Note that such a library is completely different from the above thin wrapper library: no broker, less maintenance cost, no risk of single point of failure (SPOF).
 It is the most interesting design of ZeroMQ.

 Below is ZeroMQ client in five lines of code: